Clyde Fans

-It was longlisted for the Giller Prize in 2020, the first graphic novel ever to make a Giller nomination list.
+It was longlisted for the Giller Prize in 2020, the first graphic novel to make a Giller nomination list.

 Overview

 Clyde Fans is the story of two brothers and their failure to keep their family business afloat in the face of changing technology, as well as the two brothers' unsociability, which one brother is able to deal with on the surface, but the other is painfully unable to.
 The finished book encompasses five parts.

 Synopsis

 Part One of the story opens in 1997 with Abe Matchcard speaking to the reader while puttering around his home, the old Clyde Fans building in Toronto.
 He tells the story of how he and his brother, Simon, watched their family's electric fan company go out of business in the face of the emerging air conditioning industry, while relating stories of his sales technique and talking about his peculiar brother.

 The story then, in Part Two, moves back in time to 1957, and focuses on Simon's attempt at a "real life", despite his "inability to cope" with his role as salesman, while his more outgoing, natural salesman brother dominates and belittles him.
 He sets out "on a humiliatingly unsuccessful attempt at opening new sales territory", but is turned down by potential client after potential client due to his introversion and insecure approach.
 He suffers something of a breakdown, and ends up sitting under a tree in a miniature golf course he had wandered through.

 Part Three moves to 1966, with Simon's career as salesman over, and Abe struggling to keep the business afloat.
 Eventually, Abe and Simon struggle with having to put their mother in a nursing home.
 Simon muses at length on the passage of time.

 Part Four opens in 1975.
 Abe has to make the difficult decision of having to sign papers to close the factory, a decision he blames on striking workers.
 Afterwards, he returns to the Clyde Fans building to tell Simon the news that their business is finished; Simon has become a recluse and the two brothers rarely speak.
 They have a tense conversation about their father, who deserted them and their business inexplicably years before.
 Afterwards, Abe contacts an old lover, Alice, with whom he has an awkward dinner conversation.
 Finally, Abe decides to return to the Clyde Fans building, to spend the rest of his life there, but his car breaks down at the side of the road.

 Part Five returns to Simon sitting beneath the tree at the end of Part Two in 1957.
 In his reverie, Simon has visions of deserted, decaying Ontario buildings and landscapes, and concludes that he is meant to live the life of a recluse.
 He returns to the Clyde Fans building, determined to spend the rest of his days within its walls.